croessner/opendkim-manage/md/opendkim-manage.1.md

     If such a container is empty, `opendkim-manage` will create a new DKIM key.
 This newly created key is not automatically activated, as there does not yet exist a public DNS key.

+`--max-initial`
+    If you maintain lots of domains and start using `opendkim-manage`, it might be better to initialize DKIM object in chunks.
+This parameter will not create more than N missing DKIM keys per run.
+It is only used together with the `--add-missing` parameter.

 `--add-new`, `-n`
     Check the age for DKIM keys and create new keys on demand.
 If the `--expire-after` time period is over for a key, `opendkim-manage` creates